| || |

-Marty was born and raised in Evanston, IL.
+Marti was born and raised in Evanston, IL.
 She began her search in genealogy in 1991 after the death of her mother.
 Her dad told her that he was of German decent and from Germany.
 It was not until she went to the Newberry Library that she found out the Welters came from Luxembourg.
-Marty first started her genealogy research with the Family Tree maker CD and the free 3 months subscription to Ancestry.
+Marti started her genealogy research with the Family Tree Maker CD and the free 3 months subscription to Ancestry.

-Marty has worked in information technology for 20 years, mostly at Sears Holding in Hoffman Estates.
+Marti has worked in information technology for 20 years, mostly at Sears Holding in Hoffman Estates.
 Prior to that, she worked as a statistician for Washington National Insurance in Evanston and Allstate Insurance in Northbrook.
-Marty joined CAGGNI because she was interested in the road trips – now she is the chair of the committee.
+Marti joined CAGGNI because she was interested in the road trips – now she is the chair of the committee.

 | || |